Delta CEO says air travel 'at a stall' amid resurgent virus, recovery over 2 years away

 CHICAGO, July 14 (Reuters) - Delta Air Lines DAL.N warned on Tuesday it will be more than two years before the industry sees a sustainable recovery from the "staggering" impact of the coronavirus pandemic, with demand largely tracking the curve of infections in different places.

-"We're at a stall right now," CEO Ed Bastian told Reuters, saying demand that built up over June for travel to places like Las Vegas, Florida or New York had suffered due to fresh cases and quarantines, while picking up to some mountain and international destinations.
+"We're at a stall right now," Chief Executive Ed Bastian told Reuters, saying demand that built up over June for travel to places like Las Vegas, Florida or New York had suffered due to fresh cases and quarantines, while picking up to some mountain and international destinations.

-"We haven't gone backwards," he said.
-But "we're not growing," he added.
+The Atlanta-based carrier has scaled back the flights it planned to add in August to 500 from 1,000.

-Atlanta-based Delta posted a $2.8 billion adjusted net loss, or $4.43 per share, for the second quarter ended June 30 as passenger revenues plummeted 94% during a season that some analysts call the worst in aviation history.
+Delta posted a $2.8 billion adjusted net loss, or $4.43 per share, for the second quarter as passenger revenue plummeted 94% during a season that some analysts call the worst in aviation history.

-Delta stuck to its target to halt a daily cash burn, which hit $100 million at the start of the pandemic, by the end of the year, though Bastian warned it hinges on demand.
+Delta stuck to its target to halt a daily cash burn, which hit $100 million at the start of the pandemic, though Bastian warned it hinges on demand.

 "There's a lot of risk because it's hard forecasting what's going to happen with the virus," he said.